 West's Federal Supplement series prints decisions from the United States District Courts that have been selected for publication.
 Prior to the publication of the Federal Supplement in 1932, district court decisions were included in the Federal Reporter series.
 Not all decisions are selected for publication.

 Unpublished decisions are those not chosen to be included for publication.
 Commercial databases, including Lexis, Westlaw, Bloomberg Law, and Fastcase, will occasionally pick up select unpublished decisions.
 Not all decisions are picked up by all publishers.
 Some websites may also include select unpublished decisions.
 Many unpublished decisions can only be accessed by contacting the clerk of the court.

 Some print reporters pull together subject specific cases.
 These are useful for researchers interested in those subjects.
 Some specialty reporters include Bankruptcy Reporter, Federal Claims Reporter, and Federal Rules Decisions.
 These reporters may also be available electronically.

-Both Lexis and Westlaw have subject specific databases that pull together cases based on topic.
+Lexis, Westlaw, and Bloomberg Law have subject specific databases that pull together cases based on topic.
 Topics include bankruptcy, environmental law, immigration, labor and employment, military law, and more.
 Use the directories to find the subject specific databases.